-We are aware that at least one generic pemetrexed product has launched in a major European market.
+We are aware that at least two generic pemetrexed products have launched in a major European market.

-Japanese Administrative Proceedings
+Japanese Patent Litigation and Administrative Proceedings

 Three separate demands for invalidation of our two vitamin regimen patents, involving several companies, have been filed with the Japanese Patent Office (JPO).
 In November 2015, the JPO issued written decisions in the invalidation trial initiated by Sawai Pharmaceutical Co., Ltd. (Sawai), which had been joined by three other companies, upholding both vitamin regimen patents.
 These patents provide intellectual property protection for Alimta until June 2021.
-Three companies, including Sawai, have filed appeals.
+Sawai and the other companies have filed appeals.
 The invalidation trials related to the other demands by Sawai are currently suspended.

 Notwithstanding our patents, generic versions of Alimta were approved in Japan in February 2016.
-We filed for preliminary injunctions against the three generic competitors which received such approval, but we withdrew the requests for injunctions once those competitors agreed not to proceed to pricing approval.
+To date, each manufacturer of the generic version of Alimta has agreed not to proceed to pricing approval.